DavidRMorphew/insta_space_frontend/README.md

 ## License

-The app is open source under the terms of the [MIT License].
+The app is open source under the terms of the [MIT License](https://github.com/DavidRMorphew/insta_space_frontend/blob/main/LICENSE.TXT).